jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/controller_storage_install_kubernetes.rst

       (|prefix|-openstack) will be installed.

    #. **For OpenStack only:** Assign OpenStack host labels to controller-0 in
-      support of installing the stx-openstack manifest and helm-charts later.
+      support of installing the |prereq|-openstack manifest and helm-charts later.

       ::